nicinabox/trolley/README.md

       -h, --help            show this help message and exit -v, --version         Show version

+Tips

-If you want a package to be installed on reboot, move it to `/boot/extra`.
+* If you want a package to be installed on reboot, move it to `/boot/extra`.
+* If you do not specify a package version on install, the newest available package will be used.
+That package will be from Slackware 14.0. **Be Careful**.

 ## Examples